Avocado0595/learningJS/reactJS.md

 ```
 - Component: should use **key** for each component
 - Think a big component and then break it into small component
+- State and Props: React has one way data flow
 -